cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 ## Listening for Changes to a Mathfield

-The Mathfield implements the [Input Events](https://www.w3.org/TR/input-events-1/), `beforeinput` and `input`, which are also implemented by `<textarea>` and similar elements.
+The mathfield element dispatches the `beforeinput` and `input` [Input Events](https://www.w3.org/TR/input-events-1/), which are also implemented by `<textarea>` and similar elements.

 The `beforeinput` and `input` events implement the `InputEvent` interface.

 These events are sent before (`beforeinput` event) and after (`input` event) a user attempts to edit the mathfield.
 This includes insertion and deletion of content, and formatting changes.

 The events include an `inputType` property that describe what caused the event to be dispatched.

 <div class='symbols-table'>